DesiJat/desijat.github.io/khata/khataApp.md

 # Flutter Cross-Platform Family Khata SaaS - Technical Specification

-This document provides a comprehensive, A-to-Z specification for building a cross-platform **Flutter** application (targeting **Android, iOS, Windows, and Linux**) with the same features, multi-tenant SaaS architecture, offline-first behavior, local encryption, and secure Google Sheets sync as the web version.
+This document provides a comprehensive, A-to-Z specification for building a cross-platform **Flutter** application (targeting **Android, iOS, Web, Windows, and Linux**) with the same features, multi-tenant SaaS architecture, offline-first behavior, local encryption, and secure Google Sheets sync as the web version.

 ---

 ## 1. Application Architecture Overview

-*   **Platform Target:** Android, iOS, Windows, Linux.
+*   **Platform Target:** Android, iOS, Web, Windows, Linux.
 *   **Architecture Pattern:** Clean Architecture with **Provider** or **Riverpod** for State Management.
 *   **Database & Storage:**
     *   **Local Caching:** SQLite (via `sqflite` or `drift` for desktop/mobile) or Hive (for simple key-value config caching) as the local database.